NCAR/qstat-cache/README.md

 However, with the advent of workflow managers more users are running qstat at frequencies much too high for current versions of PBS Pro to support well.
 This utility creates a simple text-based cache of common qstat output and provides a script to serve that data to users.
-If an option is not cached (e.g., -xf output), the query is sent to PBS's version of qstat for processing.
+If an option is not cached (e.g., -Q output), the query is sent to PBS's version of qstat for processing.
 Usage:

 ```
-Usage: qstat [OPTIONS] [JOBID1 JOBID2...|DESTINATION] [@SERVER]
+usage: qstat [-h] [-1] [-a] [-D DELIMITER] [-f] [-F {json,dsv}] [--format FORMAT] [-H] [-J] [--noheader] [-n] [-s] [--status STATUS] [-t] [-u USER] [-w] [-x] [filters ...]

 This command provides a lightweight alternative to qstat.
-Data
-are queried and updated every minute from the PBS job scheduler.
+Data are queried and updated every minute from the PBS job scheduler.
 Options not listed here will be forwarded to the scheduler.
 Please use those options sparingly.
 Job IDs, if provided, should be numeric only and space delimited.
-If a destination is provided, it should be a valid execution
-queue on the chosen server.
-This cached version of qstat does not
+If a destination is provided, it should be a valid execution queue on the chosen
-allow mixed queries from multiple servers - only one server may
-be specified per request.
+server.
+This cached version of qstat does not allow mixed queries from multiple servers - only one server may be specified per request.

-Options:
+positional arguments:
+  filters          job IDs or queues

+options:
-    -h, --help      display this help and exit
+  -h, --help       show this help message and exit
+  -1               display node or comment information on job line
   -a               display all jobs (default unless -f specified)
+  -D DELIMITER     specify a delimiter if using -Fdsv (default = '|')
   -f               display full output for a job
-    -Fjson          display full output in JSON format (use with -f)
+  -F {json,dsv}    full output (-f) in custom format
+  --format FORMAT  column output in custom format (=help for more)
-    -H              job output regardless of state or all finished jobs
+  -H               all moved or finished jobs / specific job of any state
   -J               only show information for jobs (or subjobs with -t)
-    -l              disable labels (no header)
+  --noheader       disable labels (no header)
   -n               display a list of nodes at the end of the line
   -s               display administrator comment on the next line
-    --status        filter jobs by specific single-character status code
+  --status STATUS  filter jobs by specific single-character status code
   -t               show information for both jobs and array subjobs
-    -u              filter jobs by the submitting user
+  -u USER          filter jobs by the submitting user
   -w               use wide format output (120 columns)
-    -x              include recently finished jobs in output
+  -x               all job records in recent history
 ```

 ## Installation

+There are two methods for installing **qstat-cache** - using the included `Makefile` or with `pip`.

+### Makefile method

 1. Clone this repository on your system.
-2. Copy or rename the site.cfg.example file to site.cfg and edit the configuration settings.
-3. Run the `validate.sh` script to ensure your site.cfg is set up properly (*optional, but recommended*).
+2. Install at your desired path using `make install PREFIX=/path/to/qstat-cache`.

+### pip method

+1. If desired, first create a virtual environment with `venv` or `conda/mamba` and activate it.
+2. Now run `python3 -m pip install qstat-cache`.

+### Site setup

+In either case, the following steps are required to finish configuration.

+3. In `$PREFIX/src/qscache/cfg`, copy the `site.cfg.example` file to `site.cfg` and customize settings as described below.
+Alternatively, copy the example to `<system>.cfg` and then set the environment variable `QSCACHE_SERVER=<system>`.
+The latter approach allows you to cache multiple servers in a complex at the same time.
-4. Schedule the gen_data.sh script to run at regular intervals (typically every minute via a cron job).
+4. Schedule the `util/gen_data.sh` script to run at regular intervals (typically every minute via a cron job).
-5. Add the cached version of `qstat` to your (and your users') environment PATH.
+7. Add the cached version of `qstat` to your (and your users') environment PATH.

 ### site.cfg settings

 ```
-# Path where cached data will be stored and accessed

-DATAPATH=
+[paths]
 # Temporary data path used by gen_data when creating
 # cached output from qstat (fast file system is best)

-TMPPATH=/dev/shm
+Temp = ${install_dir}/temp/derecho

+# Path where cached data will be stored and accessed
+Data = ${install_dir}/data

 # Optional path for logging qstat invocations
 # If set, a log will be created for each user on each day
 #   that records calls to qstat along with arguments
 # If blank, logging will be disabled

-LOGPATH=
+Logs = ${install_dir}/test/logs

+[cache]
 # The maximum wait time in seconds before the cache is
 # bypassed and the real qstat is called

-MAXWAIT=20
+MaxWait = 20

 # The maximum allowed age in seconds of cache data.
 Beyond
 # this age we bypass the cache and call the true qstat

-MAXAGE=300
+MaxAge = 300

 # Delay in seconds to impose on qstat calls that bypass
 # the cache due to aged data.
 Increasing this value can help
 # the scheduler when under high load

-AGEDELAY=0
+AgeDelay = 5

+# Specify the sub-minute frequency to generate data
+# in seconds
+Frequency = 60

+[pbs]
 # Specify the location of the actual qstat command

-QSTATBIN=/opt/pbs/bin/qstat
+Qstat = /opt/pbs/bin/qstat

 # Some sites may need to prefix calls to PBS with another
 # command (e.g., a sudo operation).
 Use this variable to
 # specify a prefix for PBS calls

-PBSPREFIX="sudo -u pbsadmin"

-# Specify the sub-minute frequency to generate data
-# in seconds

-GENFREQ=10
+Prefix = sudo -u adminuser

+[servermap]
 # Mapping of long-form server names for peer-scheduling
 # user queries (use qstat -Bf to get server names)

-SERVERMAP=

-# Which potentially expensive options do you want to enable

-CACHEFLAGS="f Fjson"
+casper = casper-pbs
+derecho = desched1

+[privileges]
 # Enable privilege checking according to following user and
 # group settings.
 If false, all queries allowed.

-PRIV_MODE=true
+Active = True

+[priv.all]
 # Permit users and groups from these two lists respectively to
-# see "full" job output from other users (can contain sensitive
+# see "full" job output from other users excluding the user
+# environment contained in a job's Variable_List
+Users = vanderwb
+Groups = csgteam

+[priv.env]
+# Permit users and groups from these two lists to view all full
-# information if user is passing environment with -V)
+# job output, including the user environment

-PRIV_USERS="root"
-PRIV_GROUPS="admins support"
+Users = vanderwb
+Groups =
 ```

 ### Example crontab

 Here is a sample crontab that will run the gen_data.sh script every minute (sub-minute scheduled is recommended and enabled via the site.cfg).
 The idea here is to run often enough that users and their workflows are satisfied, but not so often that we put our own load on PBS.

+Here, we use the `QSCACHE_SERVER` variable to specify a particular system in a multi-server complex.

 ```
 #   Run qstat cache generation script every minute
 #       Added by Joe User on 4 Dec 2019
-* * * * * QSCACHE_SERVER=sitename /path/to/qstat_cache/gen_data.sh
+* * * * * QSCACHE_SERVER=sitename /path/to/qstat_cache/util/gen_data.sh
 ```

 ## Debugging

 There are two environment variables you may set to assist in debugging.
-Setting `QSCACHE_DEBUG` to `2` will cause qstat to print the error stream from the cache read command if it fails (otherwise this output is suppressed).
-If set to `1` or greater, qstat will also print the age of the cache, assuming it can be found.
+Setting `QSCACHE_DEBUG` will cause qstat to print the age of the cache, assuming it can be found.

 If you set `QSCACHE_BYPASS` to `true`, the cache will be bypassed regardless of